Taiwo11/Ngerian-House-Price-Prediction-Model/README.md

 🧠 Key insight:
  Bigger houses tend to cost more and size is the best single predictor of price in this dataset.

-16. Do larger properties tend to cost more?
+11. Do larger properties tend to cost more?

-Yes — the heatmap shows a strong positive correlation of *0.87* between property size (Size_in_sq_m) and price (Listed_Price_NGN).
+Yes, the heatmap shows a strong positive correlation of *0.87* between property size (Size_in_sq_m) and price (Listed_Price_NGN).

 This means that, in general, *the larger the property, the higher the price*.

 🧠 Key takeaway:
  Bigger houses = bigger price tag.

- 16. 5.
-Do more bedrooms/bathrooms lead to higher prices?
+ 12. Do more bedrooms/bathrooms lead to higher prices?

- *Yes — strongly.*
+ *Yes, strongly.*
 - *Bedrooms vs. Price:* Correlation = *0.75*
 - *Bathrooms vs. Price:* Correlation = *0.72*